Visiting The Grand Palace in Bangkok, Thailand

 Queen Sirikit Museum of Textiles

-Numerous locals and international designers and artisans have come together for this.
+Numerous local and international designers and artisans have come together for this.
 They have created iconic silhouettes and garment pieces around Thai traditional draping style and materials.

 There are several other important buildings like The Museum of Emerald Buddha, Phra Thinang Phaisan Thaksin.
 Its where the coronation of each king takes place, the primary apartment and the living quarters amongst many others.